COVID-19 Vaccines: Frequently Asked QuestionsImportant Vaccine Information from Cameron Hospital

-A. No. Pfizer and Moderna are mRNA vaccines, and Janssen and AstraZeneca are vector vaccines.
+A. No. Pfizer and Moderna are mRNA vaccines; Johnson & Johnson and AstraZeneca are vector vaccines.

 The mRNA vaccines contain material from the virus that causes COVID-19.
 When the vaccine is delivered into the body, it teaches the cells how to make a protein –or a piece of a protein – that triggers an immune response.
 The body recognizes that the protein should not be there and builds specialized white blood cells to destroy it.
 These cells then remember how to fight the virus that causes COVID-19 if the body is exposed or infected in the future.

 Vector vaccines contain a weakened version of a live virus.
 This is a different virus from the one that causes COVID-19 but it contains a small amount of genetic material from the coronavirus.
 Once this virus, called a viral vector, is inside the body’s cells, the genetic material helps to make a protein that is unique to the virus that causes COVID-19.
 The body’s cells then make copies of this protein, which prompts the body to build specialized cells when exposed to the virus in the future.

 Q. How was a vaccine for COVID-19 developed so quickly?